 Thick Slings (not Pan Sling)

-The thicker (or stiffer) the sling the less you will "feel" connected to the projectile in the pouch because of the stiffness of the cordage and pouch.
+The thicker the sling the less you will "feel" connected to the projectile in the pouch because of the bulk of the cordage and pouch.
 This loss of feeling increases as projectile weight decreases.
-The weight of the projectile and the speed of the swing must generate enough force to balance out the degree of stiffness in the cordage/pouch of a thick sling.
-If not, a thick sling may even lose the lightest projectiles such as a tennis ball because there is not enough cupping action forced around the tennis ball.
-Thick, heavy slings are good for handling projectiles that are on the larger and heavier end of slinging options.
-They are not generally used for longer distances.
+The weight of the projectile and the speed of the swing must generate enough force to overcome the bulk of the sling so you can feel the projectile well.
+A thick sling may even lose the lightest projectiles such as a tennis ball because there is not enough cupping action forced around the tennis ball.
+Thick, slings are good for handling projectiles that are on the larger and heavier end of slinging options.
+Thick slings are not generally used for longer distances.
 Slings braided from thicker material fit in this category.

 Thin Slings (not Pan Sling)

-Conversely the thinner (or lighter) the sling the more you will feel connected to the projectile in the pouch.
+Conversely the thinner the sling the more you will feel connected to the projectile in the pouch.
 However, while providing a better projectile feel they are not as forgiving to poor throwing form and they can feel overwhelmed by heavier projectiles.
 They work well for lighter projectiles like tennis balls and stones on the smaller/lighter side of the slinging spectrum.
-They are generally used when you are going for maximum distance with a long sling.
+They are generally used when you are going for maximum distance with lighter projectiles.
 Single-strand slings typically fall in this category.

 Mid Stiffness Slings